 Mr Harry Evans – Fruiterer, Poulterer & Grocer Abertillery.

-In the mid 1880s Mr James Mundy, and his wife Martha and family, were living at Abertillery and set up a Fish Monger & Grocery business at No10 Commercial Street, Abertillery, opposite what would become the Arcade.
+The business began in the mid 1880s when Mr James Mundy, and his wife Martha and family, were living at Abertillery and set up a Fish Monger & Grocery business at No10 Commercial Street, Abertillery, opposite what would become the Arcade.
 James and Martha had married in 1886 at the Congregational Chapel at Abertillery and had two children – Masters Archibald born in 1888 and William Mundy born 1890.
 Also living at the address was a Servant Girl Miss Sarah Ann Jones.

 Mr James Mundy.